-We plan to consider incomplete weighted constraint problems as well as different heuristics for choosing the next variable during the search.
-Moreover, we intend to build solvers based on local search or variable elimination methods.
-Finally, we want to add elicitation costs and to use them also to guide the search, as done in (Wilson, Grimes, and Freuder 2007) for hard CSPs.
+To model fuzzy CSPs, we have not used traditional fuzzy set theory [3], but soft CSPs [1], since we intend to apply our work also to non-fuzzy CSPs.
+In fact, we plan to consider incomplete weighted constraint problems as well as different heuristics for choosing the next variable during the search.
+All algorithms with What=all are not tied to fuzzy CSPs and are reasonably efficient.
+Moreover, we intend to build solvers based on local search and variable elimination methods.
+Finally, we want to add elicitation costs and to use them also to guide the search, as done in [10] for hard CSPs.